Atmosphere of Tofino, British Columbia

 Exploring the Beaches

-One of the main draws of Tofino is its stunning beaches, each with its unique character and charm.
-Long Beach, located within the Pacific Rim National Park Reserve, is famous for its vast stretch of sand and rolling waves, making it a popular spot for surfers, paddleboarders and sunbathers alike.
+The beaches are a main draw.
+Long Beach, located within the Pacific Rim National Park Reserve, is famous for its vast stretch of sand and rolling waves, making it popular for surfers and paddleboarders.

 Paddleboarders on the Tofino coast.